chrisj42/CharacterReplacer/README.md

 Once you have the avatar definitions, it's a fairly short but nerdy jaunt into making a simple blueprint to connect everything up:

-1. Create a new blueprint class in your mod's Content folder and select it to be a `GameInstanceModule`; name it `RootInstance_<yourmodID>`.
+1. Create a new blueprint class in your mod's Content folder and select it to be a `GameInstanceModule`; name it `RootInstance_YourmodID` (replace with your id/name; the file name is just for reference and standard, doesn't actually matter).
-1. Open the new Root Instance Module, and mark it as a root module at the bottom of the details list.
+1. Open the new Game Instance Module, and mark it as a root module at the bottom of the details list.
 1. If you don't already see a blueprint grid (the "Event Graph") in the middle of the screen, open the "full blueprint editor" with the blue link near the top of the screen.
 1. Create a new variable on the left, and call it "AvatarDescriptors" or something like that; change the type to a map of `Name` -> `AvatarDefinition`.
 1. Compile the blueprint with the button on the top-left.
 1. Add an entry for every `AvatarDefinition` you set up using the Details pane on the right, and choose an ID for the key for each avatar.
 This will be how you identify each avatar in game, so just give it a simple, no-spaces alphanumeric name.
 The full ID will be `:<YourModReference>:<AvatarName>`, but both will work in game; the full name is just to resolve name clashes.
 1. Click "Class Settings" (above the blueprint grid) and under the Details pane, "Interfaces" section, implement the `AvatarProvider` interface.
-1. This creates a `Get Avatars to Register` function on the left for `AvatarProvider`; double click it to create an implementation, drag your AvatarDescriptors map variable out onto the grid, and connect it to the output of the function.
+1. This creates a `Get Avatars to Register` function on the left for `AvatarProvider`; double click it to create an implementation, drag your AvatarDescriptors map variable out onto the grid, and connect it to the output of the function. (the little icons on the sides of each "node" can be connected by dragging from one to the other)
 1. Compile the blueprint one final time, and save all assets.

 As a last step...
 I'd suggest listing CharacterReplacer as a dependency of your mod.
 After all, it won't work without it!
 It'll make sure that even if you don't end up publishing your mod, SML / Unreal can help enforce that the core mod is present and has the right version.
 You can find instructions here: https://docs.ficsit.app/satisfactory-modding/latest/Development/BeginnersGuide/ReleaseMod.html#_special_fields